AdaCore/learn/content/courses/advanced-ada/chapters/aggregates.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 So far, we've discussed one-dimensional array aggregates.
 We can also use the
-same concepts when dealing with multidimensional arrays.
-Consider, for example,
+same constructs when dealing with multidimensional arrays.
+Consider, for
-this package:
+example, this package:

 .. code:: ada compile_button project=Courses.Advanced_Ada.Aggregates.Matrix_Aggregates